clojure/core.rrb-vector/doc/rrb-tree-notes.md

     production.
 * [`scala-rrb-vector`](https://github.com/nicolasstucki/scala-rrb-vector)
   Scala library by Nicolas Stucki
+  * As of Oct 2019, this library has a few unfixed bugs that were reported as Github issues in 2017.
+I have not examined them to see how easy they might be to fix.
 * [`bifurcan`](https://github.com/lacuna/bifurcan) Java library by
   Zach Tellman, Java class `io.lacuna.bifurcan.List`
 * [`Paguro`](https://github.com/GlenKPeterson/Paguro) Java library by